Joshua66252/minecraft-skinurl-unrestricted/README.md

 ## Description

-Removes all restrictions on skins
+Removes all restrictions on skin urls